vruusmann/openscoring.io/_posts/2023-01-12-converting_sklearn_pycaret3_pipeline_pmml.md

 They can be left to their default `None` values if the column names of the training dataset are fine.

 PMML documents are concise yet informative, and fully self-contained.
-In the two experiments above, if the PyCaret pipeline object is first saved in PMML data format (uncompressed text) and then in Pickle data format (compressed binary), then the size of the PMML file is actually smaller in both cases!
+In the two experiments above, if the PyCaret pipeline object is first saved in PMML data format (uncompressed text) and then in pickle data format (compressed binary), then the size of the PMML file is actually smaller in both cases!

 ### Resources